bitloops/bitloops-language/README.md

 Ultimately, Bitloops' goals are to:

-* Increase significantly developer productivity, not only at the start of a project, but for the entire duration of a project!
+* Increase developer productivity significantly, not only at the start of a project, but for the entire lifecycle!
+* Reduce the time and cost to build new features and products, even on large / complex projects
 * Reduce the learning curve (specifically of DDD, BDD and Layered/Hexagonal Architecture) needed to build and maintain great software
-* Empower many more software developers around the world to learn and adopt these important principles and best practices
+* Empower many more software developers to learn & adopt these important principles and best practices
-* Reduce the need to depend on developer discipline through a more structured process in the code development process
+* Reduce the dependency on developer discipline during  the code development process, with a structured process
 * Make testing a more integral, collaborative, useful, and fun process
 * Put the focus on the domain and automate everything else as much as possible
 * Make domain logic timeless as well as platform & language independent
-* Eliminate the need for boilerplate code
+* Eliminate the need for boilerplate code & enable the reuse of existing packages writen in any language
-* Reduce the time and cost to build new features and products
 * Empower software engineers to postpone the need for a microservices architecture until it is strictly needed from a infrastructure perspective to better manage computing and engineering resources (reduce intial costs! 💰💰💰)
-* Allow systems to be converted from a modular monolith to a microservices architecture in hours, not months or years
+* Allow systems to be converted from a modular monolith to a microservices architecture in hours, not months
-* Enable the reuse of existing packages writen in any language

 The Bitloops Language aims to define and retain a simplistic syntax that will be as close to human language and business logic as possible that will become timeless, helping adopt and use a ubiquitous